openstack/zun/specs/container-snapshot.rst

 Specify the image name in the request body.

 After making this request, a user typically must keep polling the status of the created image from glance to determine whether the request succeeded.
 If the operation succeeds, the created image has a status of active.
 User can also see the new image in the image back end that OpenStack Image service manages.

 Preconditions:
 1. The container must exist.
-2. User can only create a new image from the container when its status is Running, Stopped, and Paused.
+2. User can only create a new image from the container when its status is Running, Stopped and Paused.
 3. The connection to the Image service is valid.

 POST /containers/<ID>/commit:        commit a container Example commit
 {
 "image-name" : "foo-image"
 }

 Response:
 If successful, this method does not return content in the response body.
-Normal response codes: 202 Error response codes: badRequest(400), unauthorized(401), forbidden(403), itemNotFound(404)
+Normal response codes: 202
+Error response codes: badRequest(400), unauthorized(401), forbidden(403),
+itemNotFound(404)

 Security impact
 ===============